dmlc/xgboost/guide/README.md

 which can be used for ```global_model``` only cases under certain condition.
 When LazyCheckpoint is called, no action is taken and the rabit engine only remembers the pointer to the model.
 The serialization will only happen when another node fails and the recovery starts.
 So user basically pays no extra cost calling LazyCheckpoint.
-However,  to use this function, the user MUST ensure the model remain unchanged until the last call of Allreduce/Broadcast in the current version finishes.
+To use this function, the user need to ensure the model remain unchanged until the last call of Allreduce/Broadcast in the current version finishes.
 So that when recovery procedure happens in these function calls, the serialized model will be the same.

 For example, consider the following calling sequence